ZvonimirZlo/phaser-game/README.md

 ## Setup
 - download or clone the repository
-- open it with Live Server
+- open it with Live Server, or:
+- open live demo on the link above